Decoding IVF: A Day-by-Day Breakdown of Follicle Size and What It Means for Your Fertility Journey

 In vitro fertilization (IVF) can be a very efficient and effective treatment option for couples struggling with infertility and can allow for embryo banking as a way to preserve one’s fertility for the future.
 One of the most critical aspects of the IVF process is the stimulation of growth and development of ovarian follicles, which ultimately determine the quantity of mature eggs retrieved for fertilization.
 Follicles are fluid filled cysts that each contain a single egg- these bubbles of fluid can be visualized and measured via ultrasound.
 Each cycle, a different crop – a limited subset of the total number of eggs you have- get recruited to the surface of the ovary and become visible as baseline, or ‘antral’, follicles.
 As the bubble of fluid expands and the follicle diameter increases, the egg inside matures.

 Monitoring follicle size during ovarian stimulation is essential to gauge response to treatment and to optimize timing of the egg retrieval procedure to maximize the number of mature eggs yielded.
-In this blog post, we will explore the significance of follicle size by day during an IVF cycle and how it impacts your fertility journey.
+In this blog post, I will explore the significance of follicle size by day during an IVF cycle and how it impacts your fertility journey.

 Understanding Follicle Growth in IVF: